 Some common reasons people may choose to tan after 4pm:

-- Pale skin- those who tend to burn very easily will find that the weaker rays mean this will be safer and is likely to stop skin burning as fast as during peak hours; That is also why often people with pale skin do spray tanning.
+- Pale skin – those who tend to burn very easily will find that the weaker rays mean this will be safer and is likely to stop skin burning as fast as during peak hours; That is also why often people with pale skin do spray tanning.

 You may find it faster to obtain a tan between 11am and 3pm however tanning during these out of peak hours, either before 11am or after 4pm is defiantly the safest way to tan.
 Of course, a little fake tan never hurt anyone (and contains no harmful rays to the skin!)